 All transport costs need to be itemised, including any mileage payments to staff for training.
 Vehicle maintenance, tax, MOT, insurance and licences for transporting children also needs to be detailed here.

-Capital purchases when you're starting-up can be large and are normally for the purchase or refurbishment of premises and for the purchase of large equipment.
-You need to make sure you include the depreciation of equipment as part of financial planning so that over the lifetime of the piece of equipment enough money has been set aside to buy a replacement when needed.
+Capital purchases when you're starting-up can be large.
+These are normally for the purchase or refurbishment of premises and for the purchase of large equipment.
+You need to make sure you include the depreciation of equipment as part of financial planning.
+This is so that over the lifetime of the piece of equipment you've saved enough money to buy a new one.
 You can find out more about capital allowances and depreciation.

 Setting your fee structure

 The fees you charge for childcare in your setting can have a big effect on take up of your service.
-If your prices are too high it can reduce sales, whilst undercharging can affect your sustainability.
+If your prices are too high it can reduce sales, whilst if you don't charge enough it can affect how sustainable you are.

 You'll need to know your break-even point - when your income from sales covers all the costs of the business.
 You can work this out as the number of places that your childcare business has to have filled in order to break even.